 When it comes to texture, the prunes and dates make them juicy and add chewiness, while the almonds hold the ingredients together to make them soft, and the vanilla gives them flavor.

 Since this energy balls recipe is made with natural ingredients, they will store for ages refrigerated, which is ideal for snacking during the week or when you need energy bites before workouts.
+Check my collection of easy sweet snacks recipes to make anytime!

 Any home cook can make them as long as you have a food processor.
 Without one or a hand blender, it is nearly impossible to create the consistency that makes the energy balls form.